Air Conditioner is Not Cooling

 Additionally, an evaporator coil can freeze over.
 This is what’s known as a frozen evaporator coil.
 This tends to happen when there isn’t enough refrigerant in your system.

 Your outdoor disconnect is near your outdoor condenser fan.
 If the wiring inside of the disconnect box is loose, burned up, or damaged in any way, then your condenser coil and fan won’t be able to cool your home.

 If you’ve recently had some uninvited guests in your attic, like pests, squirrels, rats, or other critters, then you may have damaged ductwork.
 There are also other causes of damaged ductwork.

-For example, if your duct work was improperly installed, then it can deteriorate over time.
-Additionally, a plumber, cable installer, or another home repair technician could have accidentally damaged your duct work in your attic.
+For example, if your ductwork was improperly installed, then it can deteriorate over time.
+Additionally, a plumber, cable installer, or another home repair technician could have accidentally damaged the ductwork in your attic.

 Your air ducts distribute cool air throughout your home.
 So, if there are leaks, then you may mistake the issue for your air conditioner not cooling your home.